What do I need to bring with me to apply for a lawyer?

 Public defenders are free if you are determined to be indigent (please see our eligiblity page, Who We Serve

 , to find out if you qualify).
 If you have enough money that you are not considered indigent, but not enough to afford your own attorney, you are considered “able to contribute.”
-In this case, the OPD screener will have you sign a promissory note to help defray the cost of the attorney, which can be paid back over a period of months.
-In either case, under county law you still must pay the $25 processing fee.
+In this case, the DPD screener will have you sign a promissory note to help defray the cost of the attorney, which can be paid back over a period of months.

-Will I see an attorney when I come to OPD?
+Will I see an attorney when I come to DPD?

-No. The Office of Public Defense decides if you qualify for a public defender.
-If you do, you will be given the name of a Public Defender Agency
+No. The Department of Public Defense decides if you qualify for a public defender.
+If you do, you will be given the name of a DPD Division

 .
-Four business days later you can call that agency and find out the name and phone number of the attorney who has been assigned to your case.
+Four business days later you can call that division and find out the name and phone number of the attorney who has been assigned to your case.